ltb-project/white-pages/docs/mapmenu.rst

 .. warning:: You should install PHP APCu extension for better map performance and address geocoding cache.

-To avoid hitting rate limit on geocoding api, you can use cli script ``bin/map_preload_geocoding_cache.php`` to gocode all addresses and preload cache with a 1 second delay between each geocoding call.
+To avoid hitting rate limit on geocoding api, you can use cli script ``bin/map_preload_geocoding_cache.php`` to geocode all addresses and preload cache with a 1 second delay between each geocoding call.
 This way the geocoding cache will be preloaded and only changed addresses will be requested to the geocoding API on map display, leading to faster map rendering.
 This should be done each time your php process is restarted, so the best way is to add it to cron.